I hear from people worldwide experiencing what I struggled with years ago when my life lacked meaning and purpose.

 Everybody who knew me was envious of my life, thought I had it all and was living the dream.

 I lived the dream until I developed what I call soul hunger.
 A deep longing for a more meaningful and purposeful life that aligns our inner gifts with our outer purpose.
-The article Soul Hunger: The Silent Epidemic Of The 21st Century explores this little-talked-about mysterious yet common phenomenon in further detail.
+The article Soul Hunger: The Silent Epidemic Of The 21st Century explores this little-talked-about, mysterious yet common phenomenon in further detail.

-If your life lacks meaning and purpose, you're not alone.I found myself becoming increasingly unhappy with my life.
+I found myself becoming increasingly unhappy with my life.
 I was busy but not doing things that felt meaningful to me.
+Something felt profoundly missing, even though I couldn’t name what it was.

 Ironically, a life that looked like I was living the dream was causing anxiety, and a withdrawal of my life force energy left me wondering if I was depressed.
 I later discovered that my soul had withdrawn energy from my life because I wasn’t following a path that was right for me.
-I explore this further in What If Your Depression Is A Summons From The Soul For Awakening?
+I explore this further in What If Your Depression Is A Summons From The Soul To Awaken?

 I wasn’t being true to myself, and I came to learn that I was living my husband’s dream and my soul had other plans for me.
 This disconnect impacted my emotional and physical health, as indicated by my stress hormone, cortisol, which resulted in a ripple of health issues.

 This lived experience clearly demonstrated to me that we are holistic beings and can’t separate our body, mind, soul or spirit.
 Years later, it inspired me to create a holistic framework for transforming our relationship with stress for inner peace, well-being, authentic happiness and fulfillment.
-When I was going through it, I didn’t understand what this soul hunger was all about.
-I tried many different things to find meaning in the life I had created.
-I travelled, golfed, socialized, painted, volunteered, did triathlons, and took courses in interior design.

 That sounds great, but feeling like something was missing and wrong with my perfect life left me feeling lost, confused, and stuck.
-The article, What Does It Mean If You Feel Something Is Missing In Your Life? identifies that there are 3 main reasons that many folks feel like something is missing.

 I got to the point where my soul hunger had turned into soul pain, and I knew I needed to make some changes.
 I had no idea what, I just knew I needed to change.

-I had experienced low points in my life, but this was different.
-I now know what I was going through, what has been described as the dark night of the soul, even though, at the time, I didn’t consider myself spiritual or religious.
-Such a powerful reminder that nature decides when it’s our time to cocoon and transform into a new way of being.
+It was such a powerful reminder that nature decides when it’s our time to cocoon and transform into a new way of being.
 In the article, What Is The Purpose Of The Dark Night Of The Soul I explain that this time of transition goes back a long way and has been described by Eckhart Tolle as “what one could call a collapse of a perceived meaning in life…an eruption into your life of a deep sense of meaninglessness.”

 During this confusing time, I intuitively knew that the answers were not out there somewhere but that they were inside of me.
-That was the beginning of the shift, and learning to navigate my life in a new way- from the inside out with my soul as the north star.
+That was the beginning of the shift, and learning to navigate my life in a new way from the inside out with my soul as the north star.

 My meditation practice lets me quiet my mind so that I can hear my soul and the little voice inside me.